read-write-web/banana-wiki/Scripting-with-Ammonite.md

 But it is not quite right.
 There are two problems both related to the various syntaxes that RDF can be published in:

 1. As we follow links on the web we would like to tell the server we come accross what types of mime types we understand so we increase the likeleyhood that it sends one we can parse.
-For sesame [we currently can parse](https://github.com/banana-rdf/banana-rdf/blob/series/0.8.x/sesame/src/main/scala/org/w3/banana/sesame/SesameModule.scala) the following syntaxes for RDF: [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/) popular in the early 2000s when XML was popular, [NTriples](https://www.w3.org/TR/n-triples/) the easiest to parse, [Turtle](https://www.w3.org/TR/turtle/) the easiest to read, [json-ld](https://json-ld.org/) popular because of it's encoding in JSON.
+For Sesame [we currently can parse](https://github.com/banana-rdf/banana-rdf/blob/series/0.8.x/sesame/src/main/scala/org/w3/banana/sesame/SesameModule.scala) the following syntaxes for RDF: [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/) popular in the early 2000s when XML was popular, [NTriples](https://www.w3.org/TR/n-triples/) the easiest to parse, [Turtle](https://www.w3.org/TR/turtle/) the easiest to read, [json-ld](https://json-ld.org/) popular because of it's encoding in JSON.

 2. When we receive the response we need to select the parser given the mime type of the document returned by the server.

+Here is a version that addresses both of these questions:

 ```Scala